ClouderaEdu/CDE_CLI_Simple/README.md

 ## Requirements

-This demo requires
+This demo requires the following:

 * A CDE Virtual Cluster in CDP Private or Public Cloud (Azure or AWS)
 * Installing the CDE CLI on your local machine.
 Please visit [these instructions](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-download-cli.html) for help.
 * Basic familiarity with Spark, Python, and SQL will help.
 However, no modifications to the code are required.
-* Preloading data to Cloud Storage is not required as the PySpark job will create the data directly.
+* Preloading data to Cloud Storage is not required.
+The data will be created as part of the PySpark job.

 ## Project Setup

-Clone this GitHub repository to your local machine or download the files directly from here.
+Clone this GitHub repository to your local machine or download the files directly from GitHub.

-To clone this GitHub repository, create and navigate to a local directory and then run
+To clone this GitHub repository, create and navigate to a local directory and then run the following command:

 ```
 git clone https://github.com/pdefusco/CDE_CLI_Simple.git